scottnm/FilterIterable/README.md

 ## Features

 * supports filtering by function pointers and stateless lambdas as well as stateful closures
 * Only iterates.
-No extra allocations or temporary buffers.
+No extra allocations or temporary copies.